Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 ```
 <img src="RplotNDVI.png" width="100%" />

-# 3. Interpretation of Results
+# 3. Interpretation of results

 - 2017 (Pre-Vaia): A narrow, unimodal distribution peaking at 𝜇≈1, indicating high stability and forest homogeneity.
 - 2019 (Post-Vaia): a flattened, broad distribution.
 This reflects the collapse of the forest structure and the resulting heterogeneous landscape.